 Service records are the perfect place to start your search for World War I heroes.
 They reveal their ranks and regiments, where they served, what medals they received and many more personal details.

 This collection, British Army WWI Service Records, 1914-1920, includes soldiers who either died during WWI or remained in service until the end of the War.
 Its sister collection, British Army WWI Pension Records, 1914-1920, covers soldiers who were discharged to pension — usually because they were injured.

 Just about everybody who served in WWI was due a medal of some sort.
 As a result, British Army WWI Medal Rolls Index Cards, 1914-1920 — put together to record what awards each soldier had earned — is the most complete list of Britain's heroes.

 If you find a relative received the Distinguished Conduct Medal, you can learn more about the courageous deeds that earned it for them in our separate DCM collection.

-Military Campaign Medal and Award Rolls, 1793-1949, provides details of over 2 million soldiers over three centuries of warfare.
+Military Campaign Medal and Award Rolls, 1793-1949, provides details of more than 2 million soldiers over three centuries of warfare.
 It lists those who were eligible for a huge variety of campaign medals — which were usually awarded to everyone who fought in particular battles.